qcr/rosdata/README.md

 Details on how to extract this data can be found [below](#extraction-config-file).

 **Important Note**: if your `sensor_msgs/PointCloud2` topic is from a stereo camera you will need to apply a filter.
-More information can be found [here](DepthImagesInfo).
-If you are using Python Open3D our [Open3D Utils Package](#) (link to come) have another utility package with some great tools to help make filtering really easy.
+More information can be found [here](DepthImagesInfo.md).
+If you are using Python Open3D, this [Open3D Utils Package](#) (link to come) has some great tools to help make filtering really easy.

 ## Installation